Deploy Azure DDoS Protection by using the Azure portal

 Multi-layered protection

-Specific to resource attacks at the application layer, you should configure a web application firewall (WAF) to help secure web applications.
+Specific to resource attacks at the application layer, you should configure a WAF to help secure web applications.
 A WAF inspects inbound web traffic to block SQL injections, cross-site scripting, DDoS, and other Layer 7 attacks.
 Azure provides WAF as a feature of Application Gateway for centralized protection of your web applications from common exploits and vulnerabilities.
-There are other WAF offerings available from Azure partners that might be more suitable for your needs via the Azure Marketplace.
+There are other WAF offerings available from Azure partners in the Azure Marketplace.

 Diagram illustrating the Web Application Firewall Application Gateway.

 Even web application firewalls are susceptible to volumetric and state exhaustion attacks.
-Therefore, it's firmly recommended to enable DDoS Protection on the WAF virtual network to help protect from volumetric and protocol attacks.
+Therefore, enable DDoS Protection on the WAF virtual network to help protect from volumetric and protocol attacks.

 Deploying a DDoS protection plan